Trace17/acitivity-finder/README.md

 # Date Finder
-This is an application using Django Web Framework to build both the backend and frontend of a web application which finds a random activity or random date idea based on a users location and any specific options they are interested in.
+This is an application using Django Web Framework to build both the backend and frontend of a web application which finds a random activity or random date idea based on a users location and any additional filters they might have for the activity (Example: Outside activity in Oregon).
+This app consists of two microservices which communicate with eachother and beautiful soup to parse the web.

+## Why it exists?
+The idea for this application came to me while trying to find an activity for my partner and I to do, the only problem was there were too many options.
+Because of this analysis paralysis, we decided to pick a random number, and based on that number, we would count down on the activities until we reached that one and thats the activity we would do.
+This wasnt just a problem for us, it became a trend on social media for couples and friends to do the exact same thing.
+Having options is great, but sometimes you want a little spontaneity to take you out of the routine of things.
+This application is a rendition of exactly that.

+## This application can be used for
+- Finding a random date idea to add a little spontaneity to your life
+- To find something to do in a new city
+- To be the final decider on which activity to do

-## Uses
+## How to use:
-This application is meant to be used by people who are looking for a spontaneous and random activity or date.
-Often times when trying to find something to do, analysis paralysis kicks in, at first I thought this was only a problem for me until it became a trend on social media for users to pick a random number to decide on what to do for that day, this application is a modified version of that!
+Right now this application does not have a domain.
+To use it simply pull the files and go to the partner_microservice and run python